top of page

 Top Tips

-• Pushchair friendly apart from the bumpy cobbled path, there are alternative routes from the town to the Walkway
+👶 Not fully Pushchair friendly as there are slopped and bumpy cobbled path, however there are alternative routes from the town to the Walkway

 The Millennium Walkway is a hidden gem, a spectacular structure with a waterfall and woodland to explore.